logo

 speaker

-Joakim Gunel
+Joakim Gunell

 Analyst, DNB Markets

-Okay, and is there anything that you can say with regards to what you hear from your salespeople and customers and how they eventually think about cybersecurity as a budget priority also into 2025 and basically how you feel about the spend environment?
+Okay, and is there anything that you can say with regards to what you hear from your salespeople and customers and how they eventually think about cybersecurity as a budget priority also into 2025 and then basically how you feel about the spend environment?

 speaker